TheAcharya/MarkerData-Website/docs/faq.md

 ## Could Marker Data extract and convert Final Cut Pro's Marker metadata to another format?

 Certainly, such an endeavour is within our purview.
-As we continue to refine and advance our Library, the augmentation of [Profiles](https://github.com/TheAcharya/MarkersExtractor/issues?q=is%3Aissue+is%3Aopen+label%3Aprofiles) is a definite consideration for future enhancements.
+As we continue to refine and advance our Library, the augmentation of [Profiles](https://github.com/TheAcharya/MarkersExtractor/issues?q=is%3Aissue+is%3Aopen+label%3Aprofiles) is a definite consideration for future.

 ## What is Marker Data's Privacy Policy?